3:19pm Sep 17, 2014

 Yes, you will need to purchase tickets should you wish to attend.

-Please check with your Club if you have any queries regarding access to Finals tickets via your membership.
+Please check with your club should you have any queries about your entitlements.

 Tickets will be sold on a first in, next best available basis and will be subject to availability.

-Members are able to select their preferred price category for the first three (3) weeks of finals, however due to the demand for tickets all ticket agents are advised to sell ‘next best available’ to make the allocation process fast and convenient for members.
+You will be able to purchase based on your preferred price category for the first three weeks of the finals (MCG: category 1-7, Adelaide Oval: category 1-5, all other venues: category 1-4).
+However due to the demand for tickets all ticket agents are advised to sell ‘next best available’ to make the allocation process fast and convenient for purchasers.

 Please note that payment for all finals tickets is strictly cash or credit card.

-During the members only pre-sale Club members are required to purchase a finals ticket that is equivalent to the type of membership they hold (ie an Adult member can only purchase an Adult finals ticket).
+During the club members on-sale you must have all your 2014 membership barcodes and you can only purchase a finals ticket equivalent to the type of membership you hold (ie an adult member can only purchase an adult finals ticket).